cloudsidedev/appside/README.rst

 Technologies
 ------------

-The technology behind AppFlow uses countless best-in-class programs and maps them in a toolbox.
+The technology behind AppSide uses countless best-in-class programs and maps them in a toolbox.
 The software accesses an extensive repository of various freeware packages.
 Out-of-the-box, many enterprise features already exist, such as: